servicetitan/Stl.Fusion.Samples/README.md

 ### 2. HelloBlazorServer Sample

-[HelloBlazorServer](src/HelloBlazorServer) is a default Blazor Server App modified to reveal some Fusion powers.
+[HelloBlazorServer](src/HelloBlazorServer) is the default Blazor Server App modified to reveal some Fusion powers.
 Contrary to the original app:
 * It displays changes made to a *global* counter in real-time
 * Similarly, it updates weather forecasts in real-time